simonkarman/home/www/README.md

-The static content of tic tac toe.
+The static content of karman home.